Psychology (PSYC)

 PSYC-103 Introduction to Psychology 3 Credits

 Prerequisite to all other psychology courses.
 This course explores the fundamental issues of psychology, including research in psychology, biological influences on development and behavior, learning and memory, motivation, personality, psychological disorders, psychological interventions, and social behavior.
-Meets Social Science requirement.
-(School for Professional Studies Course).
+Meets Social Science requirement for PE.
+(Professional Education Course).

 Terms Typically Offered: Fall and Summer.